Should I translate my website? That’s a question many business owners ask themselves.

 For good reason.
 The Internet is bringing the world together.
 In an increasingly international business environment, translating your website in other languages can be a worthy business strategy.

 English has long dominated the World Wide Web.
 Still does.
-As of the moment of this writing, the English languages makes up a little more than 26 percent of the Internet.
+The English languages makes up a little more than 26 percent of the Internet.
 That means, if your site is in that particular language, it appeals to the majority of online users out there.

 But, the bad news: it neglects the other 74 percent.
 That doesn’t seem right, does it?
 After all, that’s millions of potential customers.

-In short, everyone who is doing business on the net (and who isn’t these days?) should consider translating their website into more than one language.
+In short, everyone who is doing business on the net (and who isn’t these days?) should consider website translation and adding more than one language to their site.

 So, without further ado, here are six types of businesses who can greatly profit from having a multilingual website.